What is Cavatelli?

 Our Head Chef Roberta is a master in the art of fresh pasta-making.
 Her passion for pasta and impeccable craftsmanship makes her a culinary force to be reckoned with!
 She’s provided us with her very own recipe for white pasta dough (which is suitable for vegans), as well as tips for rolling and cooking cavatelli.

 Are you excited to try your hand at making some authentic Italian pasta?
 Take a look at our recipe for handmade cavatelli.
+You can also follow along as Roberta makes cavatelli in the video below.

-Our Cavatelli Pasta Dough Recipe
+Our Cavatelli Recipe

 Serves: 2-3 people